-And there is no public transparency or accountability of CCAC activities.
-Although it publishes aggregate numbers of research animals, very little additional information is available.
+There is no public transparency or accountability of CCAC activities.
+Although the CCAC publishes aggregate numbers of research animals, very little additional information is available.
 Basic information – source of the animals, province where the experiments are conducted, number of animals used, acute verses chronic experiments – is not available.

-Animal Alliance monitors the statistics publish by the CCAC.
-Over the years, the publicly available data has become increasingly narrow and vague.
+Animal Alliance monitors the statistics published by the CCAC.
+Over the years, the publicly available data has become increasingly vague.
 For example, the number of animals used in each province used to be listed separately; now, these numbers are no longer disseminated to the public.
-And there is no legislative mechanism to compel the CCAC to provide that information – the organization, funded by tax dollars, is not subject to Freedom of Information requests.
+There is no legislative mechanism to compel the CCAC to provide that information – the organization, funded by tax dollars, is not subject to Freedom of Information requests.

 Private testing labs are not required to report animal use or be subjected to inspections unless they voluntarily agree.

-Even when the CCAC can influence institutions to, for example, replace animal use with alternatives as per its 3Rs programme, it fails to do so.
+Even when the CCAC can influence institutions to, for example, replace animal use with alternatives as per its 3Rs (Replacement, Reduction, Refinement) programme, it fails to do so.
 Live terminal surgeries of beagles at the University of Guelph was allowed to continue even though alternatives were available and offered in the same programme, until Animal Alliance intervened.
-Even then, the University made the decision to end the practice because of Animal Alliance, not the CCAC.
+Even then, the University made the decision to end the practice because of Animal Alliance, not because of the CCAC.